HHS/simpler-grants-gov/documentation/milestones/individual_milestones/get_opportunities.md

 By delivering this public endpoint and ensuring it remains available even when the legacy grants.gov site is experiencing planned or unplanned outages, this milestone aims to demonstrate the following value propositions:

-- Exposes `beta.grants.gov/api/` as the public API for the project that technical stakeholders can access and where future endpoints and/or features will be released
+- Estables a public-facing location (i.e. first API endpoint and API docs) where future API enhancements related to the Simpler Grants.gov initiative will be released
-- Proves the successful completion of technical milestones that enable faster development on the API without sacrificing code quality or security
+- Builds critical infrastructure that helps us write quality backend code and deliver future API releases more quickly
+- Proves our ability to connect to grants.gov production systems and maintain eventual consistency between the Simpler Grants.gov API and existing web services (within an acceptable latency threshold)
-- Delivering another public win that both internal and external stakeholders can rally around, which helps build momentum and enthusiam for the project
+- Delivers another public win that both internal and external stakeholders can rally around, which helps build momentum and enthusiam for the project

 ### User Stories
 <!-- Required -->

 - As an **HHS staff member**, I want:
   - the API to adopt the proper security practices, so that we have a strategy for preventing and responding to security vulnerabilities before the API is launched
-  - published data about opportunities to be consistent between legacy grants.gov and `beta.grants.gov`, so that users won't be confused by discrepancies between these sources
+  - published data about opportunities to be consistent between the current grants.gov web services and Simpler Grants.gov API, so that users won't be confused by discrepancies between these sources
 - As a **consumer of the API**, I want:
   - clear documentation and a user guide for the API, so that I don't have to rely on reading the source code to learn how to interact with and consume from it
   - changes made to a given endpoint to be backward-compatible, so that I can start building against this API without worrying about breaking changes